Ancient Iliad Fragment in Roman Mummy Could Redefine Literary Value in Art Market

 What Is a Literary Artifact?

 A literary artifact refers to significant historical written works—such as manuscripts, letters, or rare books—that hold value due to their cultural, educational, or monetary significance.
 For collectors and investors, understanding the value of these artifacts is crucial; it informs purchasing decisions and portfolio diversification strategies.
-Think of literary artifacts like rare coins—while both have intrinsic historical value, the market dynamics around them are complex and often influenced by unexpected discoveries.
+Think of literary artifacts like rare coins—while both have intrinsic historical value, the market dynamics around them are complex and often influenced by unexpected discoveries, as discussed in our article on 5 Surprising Lessons from Google’s Evolution of IDEs Over 20 Years.

 How Literary Artifacts Impact Art Auctions